 Here's how the two appliances compare.

 The Almond Cow costs $252 (US$195) plus shipping and taxes.
-In our latest food processor review, prices range from from $49 to $999, with 18 models costing less than the Almond Cow.
+In our latest food processor review, prices range from $49 up to $999, with 18 models costing less than the Almond Cow.

 We used the Breville BFP660 The Kitchen Wizz 11 food processor, which we already owned, but retails at $370.